Your cart is currently empty!

 What's the best treatment for post-traumatic stress disorder (PTSD)?

-If your child has anorexia and you believe a trauma has triggered it, treating the trauma will probably not shift the anorexia: you will still need to do refeeding work.
-Still, if your child is receptive (or if you yourself are suffering from PTSD), check out my explanations on three treatment approaches for PTSD that stand out, either because they’re in health standards or because there’s a lot of research behind them.
-They are: Trauma-focused cognitive behavioural therapy (TF-CBT), Eye movement desensitisation and reprocessing (EMDR) and Emotional Freedom Technique (EFT, or ‘Tapping’).
+Still, if your child is receptive (or if you yourself are suffering from PTSD), check out my page on three treatment approaches for PTSD.
+These are methods that stand out either because they're in health standards or because there's a lot of research behind them.

 How do I help my child with meals?